 And the more time I spend here, my bucket list grows.
-From driving along the Pacific Coast Highway to grabbing a deep-dish pizza in Chicago, there are so many things to do (and states to visit).
+From driving along the Pacific Coast Highway to grabbing a deep-dish pizza in Chicago, there are a million things to do (and fifty states to visit).

-So without further ado, here are the top 22 states to visit in 2022 (in no particular order).
+Without further ado, here are the top 24 states to visit in 2024 (in no particular order).

 Oklahoma is one of the most underrated states to visit in the USA.

-After spending a month exploring a few small towns in southern Oklahoma a few years ago (and later obsessively visiting OKC), I fell in love.
+I fell in love after spending a month exploring a few small towns in southern Oklahoma a few years ago (and later obsessively visiting OKC).
 I fell in love with the leafy hiking trails, the quiet sunsets in the city, the detail-oriented museums, the street art, and the amazing coffee culture.

 Oklahoma is seductive.
 It’s a state that’s constantly growing and evolving.
 And you can see that change in action.

 P.S.
 Oklahoma is one of the cheapest states to visit in the USA.
-There are lots of budget-friendly hotels, free attractions, and dives if you’re looking for a weekend getaway that won’t break the bank.
+There are many budget-friendly hotels, free attractions, and dives if you want a weekend getaway that won’t break the bank.